 It's also important to remember that a lead might convert through a particular channel, but they've likely touched many other channels before that point of conversion.

 3. Website traffic to lead ratio

-Page views and unique visitor numbers might look good in a report but they can't tell you much.
+Page views and unique visitor numbers might look good in a report but, while they're important to help you measure authoritativeness and thought leadership, they can't tell you much.

-Look to see where visitors are actually coming from – direct, referral or organic – what they're doing when they arrive and how many are being converted into leads and customers.
+Look to see where visitors are actually coming from – direct, referral or organic – what they're doing when they arrive and how many are converting into leads and customers.

 If you want to break it down further, define your marketing-qualified leads (MQLs) and sales-qualified leads (SQLs) to establish the quality and readiness of the leads you're generating.

 This helps you establish whether your content and landing pages are resonating with your personas.